igorw/weblog/_posts/2013-09-02-how-heavy-is-silex.md

 Is that more than something like slim, limonade or breeze?
 Yes.
 By a factor of 2-4.
 Does that matter?
 I don't think so.

+It is still sufficiently small.
+I consider re-use, isolation and interop provided by silex better than the other listed projects.

 ## Minimal interface

 For the most part you will only ever deal with the following types: